ethereum/devp2p/caps/eth.md

 for a given transaction, and in the latter case it is said to perform the sampler role.

 A client that wants to store every blobs should distribute its requests as evenly as possible.
-To avoid being banned by its peer, it must also respect a probability parameter `MIN_P`.
+It must also respect `MIN_P`, which means that over a given period the ratio of requests for half of the cell indices must not exceed `MIN_P` of its total requests.
-With probability $p$, it can request half of the cells of a blob transaction from a single peer, but with probability 1 – `MIN_P`, it should request those cells collectively from multiple peers.
+With probability `MIN_P`, it can request half of the cells of a blob transaction from a single peer, but with probability 1 – `MIN_P`, it should request those cells collectively from multiple peers.